Carennac

-Carennac ([kaʁɛnak]) is a commune in the Lot department in south-western France in the historical region of Quercy.
+Carennac ([kaʁɛnak]) is a commune in the Lot department in Southwestern France in the historical region of Quercy.
 The village lies in the fertile valley of the Dordogne under the arid plateau locally named 'le Causse'.

 Its landmarks include a medieval priory, combining an 11th-century church and cloister, and a 16th-century castle, in which the author of The Adventures of Telemachus, François Fénelon, lived from 1681 to 1685.
 The church features a tympanum, and the cloister a 15th-century "mise au tombeau".

+Toponymy

+The toponym Carennac is based on a Gallo-Roman domain name derived from the Gallic name Caros, which became Carennus.
+The ending -ac comes from the Gaulish suffix -acon (itself from the common Celtic *-āko-), often Latinized as -acum in texts.